WISE OWL EXERCISES

 If you haven't already got a version of this report created, you can calculate the profit margin as (Box Office - Budget)/Budget.

-To get this to work, either create a new report called P please Bob (or take a copy of one that you've already created and give it this new name) then implement the rules shown overleaf!
+To get this to work, either create a new report called P please Bob (or take a copy of one that you've already created and give it this new name) then implement the rules shown below!

 We'll use the following rule to assign a status to each film: